eibens/edcb/README.md

 # [edcb]

-[edcb] is a tool for building a [Deno] project locally and in a CI environment.
+[edcb] is a build tool and task runner for Deno.
 It has support for formatting, linting, testing, code coverage, bundling, and more, and it can be used via command line or TypeScript import.

 [![License][license-shield]](LICENSE)
 [![Deno module][deno-land-shield]][deno-land]